-Are we closer to understanding the cause of deadly sepsis?November 16th, 2012 in Medical research /
+Are we closer to understanding the cause of deadly sepsis?November 16, 2012 in Medicine & Health / Medical research

 Following an infection, dysregulation of the immune system can result in a systemic inflammatory response and an often fatal condition called severe sepsis or septic shock.
 Sepsis is not uncommon, yet its cause and underlying immune dysfunction remain poorly understood.
 Regulatory T cells (Tregs), a component of the immune system, now appear to have an important role in suppressing the immune response in advance of sepsis, and understanding this role may lead to new therapeutic strategies for improving patient outcomes, as described in a review article in Journal of Interferon & Cytokine Research.